Osiris-Team/A/README.md

 ```

 ### Objects
-Each file that contains `A` source code represents one object (must have no file extensions).
+Each file represents one object (must have no file extensions).
 ```
 project
  README.md